 “Any number of things outside of the gastrointestinal tract can cause a dog to be nauseous, including kidney disease and liver disease,” Dr. Jensen says.
 “The equivalent of vertigo in dogs can also cause dogs to be nauseous.”

-Ingesting something toxic can cause dog drooling.
+Ingesting something toxic